wp-plugins/phphtmllib/ReadMe.txt

 full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 2.6.7 =
+* Fixed spacing issues with radio buttons and check boxes.
+* Checked for existing styling before overloading it with CheckBoxList DIVs.

 = 2.6.6 =
 * Fixed compatibility problem with PHP method_exists() function which caused PHP to crash with some versions of PHP 5.3.x on certain platforms (e.g. PHP 5.3.13 on Linux).